 Alongside Faye's career in contemporary dance, she participates in the Ballroom Scene where she specialises in New Way Voguing.
 She has gained international recognition, winning many prizes, teaching and judging around the world as well as receiving the title of Princess of the Iconic House of Revlon.

-Faye has been a close collaborator of RCD since 2017, performing as an original cast member in At the end we begin (2017) and As Above, So Below (2019).
-In 2020, Faye joined the cast of Still Touch.
+Faye has been a close collaborator of RCD since 2017, performing as a cast member in At the end we begin (2017-18), As Above, So Below (2019), Still Touch (2021) and Infinite Ways Home (2021).
+In 2022, Faye will feature in the cast of Infinite Ways Home.